 At that time, Germantown was a dually-affiliated congregation, being a member of both the Franconia and the Eastern district conferences.
 The relationship with Franconia lasted until October 1997 when Germantown was removed as a conference member, due to our full inclusion of LGBTQ people into membership.
 For similar reasons, the Eastern District also removed Germantown as a member congregation in November 2002.
 While we are outside of the body of Mennonite Church USA, we maintain many relationships with Mennonites in our region and around the world.

-Raised on the plains of central Kansas, Jay Bergen is a third-generation Mennonite pastor, but don’t hold it against them.
-They have found God’s spirit in monasteries, street protests, organizing meetings, neighborhood gardens, singing circles, silly youth group activities, and in worship on Sunday mornings.
+Raised on the plains of central Kansas, Jay is a third-generation Mennonite pastor who finds God in monasteries, street protests, organizing meetings, neighborhood gardens, singing circles, silly youth group activities, and in worship on Sunday mornings.

-Jay graduated from Oberlin College in May 2014 and is pursuing an MDiv at Drew University.
+Jay holds an MDiv from Drew Theological School.
 They enjoy playing music with friends, reading nerdy books, and organizing to end the violence of the carceral system with the Coalition to Abolish Death By Incarceration.
 They live in West Philly, and are available for pastoral care Tuesday-Saturday.